Serenic: Cannabinoids

 Cannabinoids like nabilone have been studied and reported effective for management of severe aggression in people with profound autism and other intellectual and developmental disabilities.

 Hormonal and related agents

 Agonists and antagonists of the receptors for the endogenous hormones oxytocin and vasopressin, respectively, have been shown to decrease aggressive behavior in scientific research, implicating them in the normal regulation of pathways involving aggressive behavior in the brain.
+The small-molecule indirect oxytocin-like drugs KNX-100 (SOC-1) and KNX-101, which have since been found to act as 15-lipoxygenase (15-LOX; ALOX15) inhibitors, have been found to produce antiaggressive effects in animals.
 Certain neurosteroids, such as allopregnanolone, also appear to play a role in the regulation of aggression, including, notably, sexually-dimorphic aggressive behavior.
 The sex hormones testosterone and estradiol regulate aggression as well.